themix-project/themix-gui/.github/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the problem.
 The **preferred format for issue titles** is:
   * `General Scope :: Specialized Scope :: One-sentence description of the issue`
-  * Eg. `GTK 3.20 :: Nautilus :: Active tab is not easily distinguishable from other tabs`
+    * Example: `GTK 3.20 :: Nautilus :: Active tab is not easily distinguishable from other tabs`
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**